The arbitration procedure offers a quick and efficient resolution to a dispute.

 Arbitration is an internationally established way of resolving disputes outside the public court system.
 The procedure is faster than a court proceeding and is often the preferred method of dispute resolution in international business relations.

 Arbitration requires an agreement between the parties (arbitration agreement).
-An arbitration procedure administered by the Arbitration Institute of the Stockholm Chamber of Commerce (SCC) requires that the parties have agreed that the dispute shall be resolved by arbitration under the SCC Arbitration Rules.
+An arbitration procedure administered by the SCC requires that the parties have agreed that the dispute shall be resolved by arbitration under the SCC Arbitration Rules.
 The parties most often include such a clause in their business agreement (arbitration clause).
 However, the parties can also agree to settle the dispute by arbitration after the dispute has arisen.
 In the absence of such an agreement between the parties, the SCC is prevented from administering the dispute.

 The role of the SCC within the scope of the procedure is to make decisions in accordance with the SCC Arbitration Rules, e.g: